|

 This walk follows the waterway that connects the Roman city of Gloucester to the English port of Sharpness.

-When it was built in the 1800’s it was the broadest and deepest canal
+When it was built in the 1800’s it was the broadest and deepest canal in the world.

 On the walk there are spectacular views of the Severn Estuary, the Forest of Dean and the Cotswolds.